 Ultimately, Warhol’s Marilyn images are some of his most famous and recognizable works.
 They reflect Warhol’s fascination with American pop culture and the dynamics of celebrity life, including how the public praises celebrities.
 Perhaps this is why Warhol presents Marilyn in sheer colors, and showing no imperfections.
 This style effectively illustrates Marilyn as she is imagined, as something above ordinary human life: as an image, not a person.
 Furthermore, Warhol is said to have created “an icon out of an icon,” doubling Marilyn Monroe’s legacy within visual art and the world of commercial entertainment.

-As some of his greatest known work, Marilyn Monroe 25 is a significant piece of modern art history.
-The enigmatic series allowed Andy to breach the front lines of the Pop Art genre and lead the new movement.
+As one of Andy Warhol’ greatest works, Marilyn Monroe 25 is a significant piece of modern art history.
+The enigmatic series allowed Andy to breach the front lines of the Pop Art genre and become a vanguard of the new movement.